 A series of How-To documents are available on the FIS webpage and will be updated as features are released.
 Currently, there are How-To documents available for the Administrative portion of FIS.
 Once the construction of the Faculty portion is completed, initial training and How-To documents will be created and available.
 The FIS team is also available for training upon request.

 The initial data that populated the administrative portion of the FIS came from existing school databases and Quickbase, the Provost’s Office database.

 Administrators are also manually populating FIS using information available on appointment forms for new faculty.
 Existing campus databases such as the Student Information System, HCM, and the Data Lake are being used as well.

 For faculty profiles, data can be imported from third-party resources such as PubMed, Academic Analytics, and Scopus.
 Faculty members also have the ability to link their ORCID accounts to their profiles.

 The FIS includes details related to your faculty appointment, such as rank and tenure status, as well as information about your scholarly activity.
-The FIS does not include information that would be found in the university's PeopleSoft HCM system, such as Social Security number, benefits, and payroll-related information.
+The FIS includes your salary but not other information that would be found in the university's PeopleSoft HCM system, such as Social Security number and benefits.
 Personal information in the FIS is limited and includes date of birth (used to prevent duplicate records), demographic data, degrees, and contact information.